endatabas/endb-book/src/sql/queries.md

 This is most useful when joining tables, as seen below.

-### Joins
+### JOIN

 Because Endb is schemaless, documents (rows) can be joined on any fields (columns) which have equivalent values.

 ```sql
 INSERT INTO coupons {name: 'Salt', price: 3.0};